🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 mlflow.log_metric(metric_name, metric_value)

-# Save model
+# Save the model

 mlflow.sklearn.log_model(model, "model")

-print(f"experiment complete: {exp_name}/{run_name}")
+print(f"Experiment complete: {exp_name}/{run_name}")

 return test_metrics